Autism spectrum disorder; adolescents and young adults; adult outcome, transition; employment; college/university; mentoring

 Prof. Hillier’s research interests focus on adolescents and adults with autism spectrum disorder (ASD).
 She is interested in transition and adult outcomes including employment and college success.
-Hillier's applied research focuses on evaluating various program interventions for those with ASD including a college preparation mentoring program "Horizons", a social networking group "The Network", and various programs for UMass Lowell students with ASD including "Connections" and the "Student to Student Mentoring Program".
+Hillier's applied research focuses on evaluating various program interventions for those with ASD including a college preparation mentoring program "Horizons", a social networking group "The Network", and programs for UMass Lowell students with ASD including "Connections" and the "Student to Student Mentoring Program".
 She is also interested in processing and understanding of affective material, physiological responsiveness to emotion eliciting stimuli, and responses to music among those with ASD.